AARP Hearing Center

 Background

-Under the ACA, state and federal insurance marketplaces now provide individuals and small businesses with new health care coverage options.
-To help make coverage sold through marketplaces affordable, federal premium tax credits and cost-sharing subsidies are available for eligible individuals and families.
-To qualify, they must have incomes between 100 and 400 percent of the federal poverty level.
-Under two new federal laws—the American Rescue Plan of 2021 and the Inflation Reduction Act of 2022—people with incomes above 400 percent of the federal poverty level are also eligible to receive premium tax credits through 2025 if the cost of health coverage exceeds 8.5 percent of their annual income.
+Under the ACA, state and federal insurance Marketplaces provide individuals and small businesses with new health care coverage options.
+To help make coverage sold through Marketplaces affordable, the ACA makes federal premium tax credits available for eligible individuals and families with incomes between 100 and 400 percent of the federal poverty level.
+Cost-sharing reduction subsidies are also available for eligible individuals and families with incomes between 100 and 250 percent of the federal poverty level.
+Two more recent federal laws—the American Rescue Plan of 2021 and the Inflation Reduction Act of 2022—increase or enhance premium tax credits through 2025.
+These enhanced premium tax credits lower the cost of premiums for many people eligible for tax credits.
+And they extend tax credits to individuals above 400 percent of federal poverty if the cost of health coverage exceeds 8.5 percent of their annual income.

-Transitions to Medicare: Subsidies for coverage through health insurance marketplaces do not extend to people eligible for Medicare.
-It is critical that people moving from subsidized marketplace coverage to age-related Medicare eligibility (at age 65) have information about available resources.
-Unless a clear process is in place for people transitioning from subsidized coverage to Medicare, those receiving subsidies will be at risk for the full cost of their coverage.
+Transitions to Medicare: Subsidies for coverage through health insurance Marketplaces do not extend to people eligible for Medicare.
+It is critical that people moving from subsidized Marketplace coverage to age-related Medicare eligibility (at age 65) have information about available resources.
+Unless a straightforward process is in place for people transitioning from subsidized coverage to Medicare, those receiving subsidies will be at risk for the full cost of their coverage.
 They may also face penalties if they do not enroll in Medicare when they become eligible.

-Financing: It is important that all the mechanisms and programs that were part of ACA reforms be adequately financed over the short and long term.
-For instance, revenues will be required to finance subsidies in the exchanges, fund the Medicaid expansion, implement other reforms, and do necessary outreach.
-The financing comes from a combination of savings due to the slower growth of Medicare costs and revenue provisions.
-The additional revenues come from a number of sources, including changes to individuals’ tax deduction for health care expenses, increases in the Medicare payroll tax for workers high incomes, a tax on net investment income for taxpayers with high incomes, fees on segments of the health industry, and a limit on contributions to flexible spending accounts.
+Financing: All the mechanisms and programs that were part of ACA reforms need adequate financing.
+Those funds come from a combination of savings due to the slower growth of Medicare costs and revenue provisions.
+The additional revenues come from a number of sources, including changes to individuals’ tax deduction for health care expenses, increases in the Medicare payroll tax for workers with high incomes, a tax on net investment income for taxpayers with high incomes, fees on segments of the health industry, and a limit on contributions to flexible spending accounts.

 State innovation waivers: Under the ACA, states may apply for waivers of select ACA provisions to better meet state needs.
 This includes allowing states to offer innovative coverage reforms.
 Waivers are permitted for up to five years, but states can request an extension.
 To be approved, waiver programs must safeguard the ACA’s existing coverage, affordability, and quality-of-care provisions.